 The Stock Scanning Process

-This is what a typical evening scanning looks like.
+This is what a typical evening of scanning looks like.

 - I usually scan in the evening, after the stock market has closed.
 This works for my schedule; if you need to do it at another time, that’s ok too.
-I typically run a scan once a week, but it could be done daily, or a few times a month.
+I typically run a scan once a week, but it could be done every couple of days, or a few times a month.
 It depends on how much time you have.
+If time is very limited, you may want to do the Quick Method instead.

 - To start, I open up my scanners.
-I usually use StockRover, but you could also use ChartMill “trade ideas”.
+I use StockRover.
 I save all the scanning criteria in my account so they’re ready to go.
 I don’t want to have to recreate the scan each time I log in.
-Both these scanners are free and have additional functionality with a paid subscription.

 - If I have time, I go through the whole list the scanner produces.
 This could be anywhere between 50 and 300 stocks.
-If I’m limited on time, I sort the list by strongest performance over the last 6 months, then go through the strongest stocks in the time that I have.
+If I’m limited on time, look through a portion of the list.

 - Then, I do a more thorough analysis of the stocks I’ve written down.
 I pull up a full-size chart (I use TradingView), consider the reward:risk, whether the trend is strong, and how well it meets the strategy parameters.
 I will also make sure earnings aren’t coming out within a few days.

 - Once I have assessed the stocks, many will get crossed off the list.
 I may be left with a few.
-I then compare them to each other, and to the type of setups that have been occurring lately.
-Are these good candidates?
+I then compare them to each other, and also to ideal text-book type examples (prior trades that worked well).
+Are these good candidates currently?
 Or are better trade setups likely to occur soon?
 If it’s a good setup, I place my entry order (if it’s ready to pop).
+If it is mediocre compared to prior trades, I leave it alone.

 If it’s almost ready to pop, I keep it on a notepad in front of me and also add the stock to my chart windows that are always open on my computer.
-That way I can watch it every day to see if it sets up fully.
-When and if it does, I place an entry order.
+When it fully sets up, I place my order.

 Stock Scanning Video on Finding Cup and Handle and Continuation Patterns